 Heading into his fifth year at Ball State University in 1992, the culmination of Tim Christian’s lifelong dream and goal of becoming a professional football player was occurring around him.
-Engulfed by joy and pride at what was permeating throughout his life, Tim was witnessing the adage that the NFL will find you if you are worthy of becoming a professional football player.
+Engulfed by pride and the excitement at what was permeating throughout his life, Tim was witnessing the adage that the NFL will find you if you are worthy of becoming a professional football player.
 All of this, after spending half of his life chasing the dream and entering college as a football walk-on.

 Earlier in 1992, the NFL began contacting Tim’s college and high school coaches, learning about his character, work ethic, and aspirations.
 On the field performance had vaulted the 6′-3″ 300+ pound 22 year old man into the esteemed elite list of professional football prospects.
 Additionally, some top agents of the day were swooning Tim too through his parents and coaches with the hopes of signing him prior to the 1993 NFL draft.
 However, unbeknownst to Tim, none of this was meant to happen.
 Tim’s dreams and ambitions were going to be dashed and the immense joy would soon turn to sorrow, desperation, and hopelessness.

 At the precipice of attaining his goal, life would spiral out of control.
 His girlfriend left him; his agent was back peddling; his pet would die and his bubble would burst.
 Everything changed.
 Grades dropping and cutting class, at 22 Tim went from the top of the mountain to the deepest valley.
 Stress, depression, despair, fear and physical pain would lead him to his darkest hour.

 Psalm 34:18-19 “The Lord is near to the brokenhearted and saves the crushed in spirit.
 Many are the afflictions of the righteous, but the Lord delivers him out of them all.”